Simran32909/ExplainIt-Phi/README.md

 ## 6. Evaluation & Results

 The model's performance was evaluated against the base `microsoft/phi-2` model across a diverse set of 30 prompts.
-We used the **Flesch-Kincaid Grade Level** metric, which estimates the U.S. school grade level required to understand a text.
+I've used the **Flesch-Kincaid Grade Level** metric, which estimates the U.S. school grade level required to understand a text.
 For this project's goal of simplifying complex topics, a **lower score is better**.

 ### Executive Summary